-I) Capital Assets
+m) Capital Assets

 Capital assets are reported at actual cost for acquisitions.
 Donated assets are reported at estimated fair market value at the time received.
 The cost of normal maintenance and repairs that do not add to the value of the asset or materially extend the assets life are not capitalized.
-Capitalization thresholds (the dollar value above which asset acquisitions are added to the capital asset accounts), depreciation methods, and estimated useful lives of general fixed assets reported in the district-wide statements are as follows:
+Land and construction in progress are not depreciated.